shopwp/documentation/docs/guides/common-issues.md

 ## Checkout redirects to page not found

 Issue: Clicking the "Begin checkout" button inside the ShopWP cart takes you to a page not found error.
+Or, it redirects you to a login page.

 This can occur if your Shopify online store is password protected.
 The solution is to remove the password protection so that the checkout page can be reached by non-logged in users.